 The all-new and handy X-Pro can be considered to be one of the best downhill ski boots for intermediate skiers.
 More advanced users can perhaps upgrade to the more solid 120 or 130 flex versions which are useful and durable as well.

 #4.
 Dalbello Sports Panterra 130 I.D.
 Ski Boots

 Next up on the list is the Dalbello Panterra 130.
 The Panterra is a fine example of how much modern technology affects the ski boots and is the best ski boots for men (downhill) on this list.
 This is also a ski boot meant for advanced users.

 The boot looks remarkably futuristic and has a distinct look to it which is rather stylish.
 At its core is a slick 3-piece shell which gives it additional support and grip.

 The ski boot has been designed keeping in mind the needs and the demands of the modern skier who likes to brave the elements.
 Every serious skier knows the importance of superior power transfer and the stiff lower portion provides ample of that.
 The fact that there is a slightly less stiff upper part flexes smoothly and effortlessly is what makes it more than a cookie cutter ski boot.

 Nordica is well-known for its skiing products.
-The Nordica Speedmachine 100 is the best unisex downhill ski boots of 2018.
+The Nordica Speedmachine 100 is the best unisex downhill ski boots.
 The first thing that catches the eye is the price tag: it is significantly lower than most such ski boots and the price tag is just right given the boot’s features.
 This might be the best ski boots under $400.